PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Where is the 1.7 Developer documentation?

-The Developer documentation is being worked on, and the main topics should have their pages up during the beta phase.
-We hope to have it land in GitHub, so that the community can participate in its improvement.
+The Developer documentation is being worked on.
+[The current draft is available on GitHub](https://github.com/PrestaShop/docs), and you can contribute!

 In the meantime, we advise you to dive into the code of this 1.7-specific module: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample ).